JakobBruenker/ChatGPT-for-bash/README.md

 Example:

 ```
-user@pc:~> ? show me my commits from the beginning of this month
+user@pc:~> ? show me my commits since the beginning of this month
 I think I can do that with the following command:

   git log --author="$(git config user.name)" --since="$(date +%Y-%m-01)"